 • Sauna Outreach – teams visit saunas across Manchester and Bury offering on the spot sexual health advice and testing, condoms and general advice.

-• Street Outreach – MASH Staff and volunteers take the MASH Van out onto the streets of Manchester City Centre and Cheetham Hill.
-They go out 3 times a week, late at night, reaching the women who work on the streets.
+• Street Outreach – MASH Staff and volunteers take the MASH Mobile Drop-In out onto the streets of Manchester City Centre and Cheetham Hill.
+The support service is out Mon- Thurs from 8pm- midnight, reaching the women who work on the streets.
 They offer free condoms, use of a needle exchange, refreshments and access into emergency accommodation.

 • Drop-In Centre – Is situated in ‘the beat’, the area where women work on the streets.
 At the MASH Drop-In Centre we bring local agencies together, combining their services with our own expertise, to offer a ‘one-stop-shop’ dealing with physical and sexual health, housing, offending, meaningful use of time, drug and alcohol use, community, emotional health, money and family relationships.